mikenguyen13/data_analysis/_book/21-multivariate.md

 where $j = 1,\dots, h$

-There are different choices for the kernel funciton:
+There are different choices for the kernel function:

 -   Uniform